maxeema/positive_num/README.md

 -->

+  The package contains immutable value objects
+  <b>PositiveInt</b> and <b>PositiveDouble</b>
-  The package contains an immutable value object called <b>PositiveNum</b> that encapsulates a positive number (any number greater than 0) which can be int or double.
+  that encapsulate a positive number (any number greater than 0) which can be <b>int</b> or <b>double</b>.
-  PositiveNum guarantees that its value is always positive and can't be change after creation.
+  The value objects guarantee that their value is always positive and can't be changed after creation.
-  PositiveNum can't be created with 0 or negative value.
+  They can't be created with 0 or a negative value.

 ## Getting started